The-Stem-Academy/Self-Balancing-Robot/README.md

 ### Logic Board

 Next, make the main logic board for the robot.
-According to the schematic, I left connections for the L298N and OLEDs as empty pin headers so I could attach jumper wires later (you can also use a breadboard).
+According to the correct schematic for your version, I left connections for the L298N and OLEDs as empty pin headers so I could attach jumper wires later (you can also use a breadboard).

 <img src="Schematic.png?raw=true" width="50%" alt="Schematic">